Poland: Birding the Baltic Coast and East in Fall

 Eastern Poland is another of Europe’s premier birding locations.
 Traditionally, tours take place in the spring (such as our Poland: Best of Eastern Europe tour) however, to only visit then would be to miss out on the wonderful spectacle that is Poland in fall.
 This small group tour will take in the key sites in the east of the country, ranging from primeval forests, vast marshlands and lakes, and the wild coastline of the Baltic Sea.
 Eastern Poland really gives a feeling of stepping back in time and we will get to experience the unique cuisine and culture of this fascinating part of Europe.
 This is a brand-new, exclusive, and exciting tour!

 Poland is an incredibly productive country for birding.
-According to International Ornithological Congress (IOC) taxonomy (v10.2 in January 2021) the bird list of Poland stands at 471 species, with many of these being highly sought-after by birders from all over the world.
+According to International Ornithological Congress (IOC) taxonomy (v13.1 in July 2023) the bird list of Poland stands at 485 species, with many of these being highly sought-after by birders from all over the world.
 The opportunity to see most of Europe’s woodpeckers, a decent mix of owls, some amazing raptors, plenty of shorebirds, rare and interesting passerines, and vast numbers of wildfowl makes this a ‘must see’ destination, especially at this time of the year.

 The start of our tour will see us explore ancient forests for cryptic and mysterious forest specials like Hazel Grouse and Spotted Nutcracker, plus a variety of woodpeckers including Eurasian Three-toed Woodpecker, Middle Spotted Woodpecker, Grey-headed Woodpecker, Black Woodpecker, White-backed Woodpecker, and Lesser Spotted Woodpecker.